 Click here for more frequently asked questions, please see our FAQ page.

 The upperclassmen quota is a separate quota that is used to specifically place upperclassmen Potential New Members.

 Why do we use an upperclassmen quota for Fall Recruitment?

 It gives upperclassmen and transfer students a greater opportunity to pledge during the Formal Recruitment process as they are not considered in the same pool as freshmen.

 How will you determine if I am an upperclassmen?

 We will determine if you are an upperclassmen based on your high school graduation date.
 If you feel that you have special circumstances, such as a gap year, please contact the Panhellenic Council.

 If I am an upperclassmen will the recruitment process be different?

-No, the recruitment process will be no different for you!
+No, the recruitment process will not be different for you!

 Want more information regarding sorority life?
 Check out the National Panhellenic Conference's Sorority Life website! www.thesororitylife.com